ZAR

 • Hluhluwe-Imfolozi Park, South Africa: This park is a haven for black rhinos, providing excellent opportunities to observe them in their natural habitat.

 • Matobo National Park, Zimbabwe: This park is home to a significant population of black rhinos and a UNESCO World Heritage Site.
-It also offers opportunities for some of the best and most rewarding wildlife safaris in Africa.
+It also offers opportunities for some of the best and most rewarding wildlife safaris.

 • Hoanib Valley Camp, Namibia: Offers unique desert-adapted black rhino tracking experiences.